wanghaisheng/responsive-landing-page-starter/content/blog/en/make-outbound-text-speech-phone-call-node-js-dr.md

 ### Making a Call with Vonage Voice API

 Now you are going to use the Voice API to make a call with the Vonage Node.js client library.
-If you have not followed the [Getting Started with SMS using Node.js](https://www.nexmo.com/blog/2016/10/19/how-to-send-sms-messages-with-node-js-and-express-dr/) guide, first make sure Node.js is installed on your machine and install the Nexmo Node.js library via npm:
+If you have not followed the [Getting Started with SMS using Node.js](https://www.nexmo.com/blog/2016/10/19/how-to-send-sms-messages-with-node-js-and-express-dr/) guide, first make sure Node.js is installed on your machine and install the Vonage Node.js library via npm:

 ```bash